thevilledev/ez-docker-vertcoin/README.md

 Easy way to set up your own Vertcoin (VTC) node.

-Includes Docker configuration for building & running GRS node in Docker.
+Includes Docker configuration for building & running VTC node in Docker.
 No need to install any extra build tools into your OS.

 Compressed Docker image size is about 100 MB.